Why Your SOC 2 Won’t Protect You From AI Risk

 2. No Guardrail Verification

 You might have guardrails.
-SOC 2 might even audit that they exist.
-But it doesn't require evidence that they executed for specific inferences.
-"We have a content filter" is very different from "Here's proof the content filter ran for this request."
+A SOC 2 report may cover whether related controls exist and are operated within scope.
+But it is not designed to prove that a specific AI guardrail executed for a specific inference.
+"We have a content filter" is different from "Here is proof the content filter ran for this request."

 3. No Model Behavior Documentation